Xilinx/xup_aie_training/docs/vadd_lab.md

 ## Assignments for the Reader

 The following assignments are optional, however they will help deepen your knowledge about the AIE programming model.
+No solution is provided for these assignments.

 1. By default the graph instantiates the `vadd_stream` kernel.
 However, you can also instantiate the `vadd_window` kernel by commenting line 11.
 Comment line 11, recompile the graph and rerun the AIE.
 What differences do you notice in the graph?